cardonaarchitecture/organicflow/README.md

 - ♻️ **Sustainability Focus**: Emphasizes eco-friendly materials, energy-efficient designs, and environmental impact assessments.
 - 🚀 **Scalable and Extensible**: Designed with a modular architecture to facilitate future enhancements and integrations.
 - 🤝 **Collaborative Features**: Enables real-time collaboration and feedback on design projects.

+This POC showcases the potential of combining AI, 3D visualization, and sustainable design principles to elevate architectural showcases and streamline the design process.
+Join us in redefining the boundaries of organic, technology-driven architecture!

 ## Tech Stack